peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 This HTTP response MUST contain the `Nonce-Endpoint-URI` HTTP header with the value set to the URL corresponding to the Nonce Endpoint, where the Client can request and fetch a new Nonce from the Nonce Issuer.

-The Client SHOULD use the HTTPs URL provided in the `Nonce-Endpoint-URI` HTTP header to request a new Nonce before renewing the request where to include the Nonce provided by the Nonce Issuer.
+The Client SHOULD use the endpoint provided in the `Nonce-Endpoint-URI` HTTP header to request a new Nonce before renewing the request, where to include the Nonce provided by the Nonce Issuer.

-Below is a non-normative example of an error response issued by a server that requires the Nonce in the Client request, the response informs the Client about the Nonce Endpoint where a new Nonce can be requested:
+Below is a non-normative example of an error response issued by a server that requires the Nonce in the Client request, the response informs the Client about the Nonce Endpoint where a Nonce can be requested:

 ~~~~ http
 HTTP/1.1 400 Bad Request